cnk/easy_thumbnails_example/README.md

 Restart your server and upload a new avatar.
 Note that the url for your thumbnail is now on the server defined by the AWS_S3_CUSTOM_DOMAIN parameter.

+## Round 6: How to upload an image in a form + view test

+Checkout the 'round-6' tag.
+I don't want to have to depend on S3 when I am noodling around on my laptop, so the first commit in this round reverses the S3 storage configuration changes from round 5.